Improving Power Spectrum Estimation using Multitapering: Efficient asteroseismic analyses for understanding stars, the Milky Way, and beyond: Age Estimation

-Note that smoothing or averaging the LS periodogram to compute a spectral estimate with reduced variance is not the same as computing a multitaper spectral estimate.
+Furthermore, smoothing or averaging the LS periodogram to reduce its variance is not the same as computing a multitaper power spectrum estimate.
 This is because the smoothed LS estimate averages over signal and leakage leading to false mode detections and inaccurate frequency estimates.
 Thus, in addition to efficiency, we test the accuracy and precision of estimation.

-The top panel of Figure \ref{fig:pbjam_lillo} compares the \texttt{PBjam} $l=0, 2$ mode frequency estimates using LS and \texttt{mtNUFFT} with published estimates in \cite{lillo_2014}.
-We see that the two sets of \texttt{PBjam} estimates are consistent with the literature values, and that the $1 \sigma$ uncertainties on the \texttt{mtNUFFT} estimates, especially for high SNR mode estimates, are much smaller than LS.
-We also see that there are small differences between the LS and \texttt{mtNUFFT} (mean) mode estimates, which could be because of reduction in spectral leakage and variance (noise) provided by \texttt{mtNUFFT}.
+Table \ref{tab:mode_parameters} compares the \texttt{PBjam} $l=0, 2$ mode frequency estimates using LS and \texttt{mtNUFFT}.
+We see that the two sets of \texttt{PBjam} estimates are consistent with each other, and that the $1 \sigma$ uncertainties on the \texttt{mtNUFFT} estimates are similar to those for LS.
+We also see that there are subtle differences between the LS and \texttt{mtNUFFT} (mean) mode frequency estimates, which could be because of the variance (noise) reduction provided by \texttt{mtNUFFT}.
+These subtle differences might also be due to the \texttt{mtNUFFT} estimates being slightly less biased than those of LS (see Figure~\ref{fig:single_mode}).

-Along with frequency, \texttt{PBjam} infers mode widths and heights.
-We improve the precision of such (line)width estimates by using \texttt{mtNUFFT}.
-These estimates can help derive the lifetimes and damping rates of p-modes that are challenging to estimate in red giants \citep{hekker_2017}.
-This problem is harder when dealing with mixed modes (e.g., $l=1$), which are not considered in \texttt{PBjam} due to their complex spectral structures.
-We discuss the prospects of \texttt{mtNUFFT} for mixed modes in Section \ref{sec:discussion}.
+Along with frequency, \texttt{PBjam} infers peak width and height of p-modes, which are also presented in Table \ref{tab:mode_parameters}.
+Given a multitaper power spectrum estimate, these inferred mode parameters should be dependent on the bandwidth $W$ that defines the power spectral window.
+Usually, one uses a reasonably small $W$ to reduce the effect of such dependency.
+For example, if a mode is split between several bandwidths, then we can obtain a good estimate of the peak width, especially due to the reduced bias (out-of-band leakage) of \texttt{mtNUFFT}.
+Otherwise, the precision is limited by the local bias within $f \pm W$, which leads to rectangular-shaped peaks in the multitaper estimate.
+Similarly, improved height estimation follows from the reduced bias of \texttt{mtNUFFT}, but can also be affected by local bias (see Figure \ref{fig:simulation}).

+One can improve mode width and/or height precision by using approaches that tackle local bias \citep[][]{riedel_1995, prieto_2007}.
+Using helioseismic time-series, \cite{korzennik_2005} present a method to optimally choose the number of tapers $K$ and correct for any bias in multitaper line width estimates \citep[see also][]{komm_1999}.
+In the future, we would like to combine this method with \texttt{mtNUFFT}.